lightstep/cloud-native-observability/04 - telemetry-creation-and-otel.md

 With this in mind, it's easier to see how OpenTelemetry solves the instrumentation challenges posed in the last section.
-If it simply exists in your libraries, runtimes, and kernels then the actual burden of instrumenting (or re-instrumenting) is greatly reduced.
+If it simply exists in your libraries, runtime environments, and kernels then the actual burden of instrumenting (or re-instrumenting) is greatly reduced.
 If it exists at multiple layers, then dynamically controlling the rate of telemetry generation isn't that hard -- you just start listening for more data, or for different data.
-If you're getting metrics, traces, and logs in a unified, context-aware format, then you aren't going to have to try and force everything to be represented as just a metric, or just a log, or just a trace, or some combination -- you'll have it all, intertwined, and cross-referencable.
+If you're getting metrics, traces, and logs in a unified, context-aware format, then you aren't going to have to try and force everything to be represented as just a metric, or just a log, or just a trace, or some combination -- you'll have it all, intertwined, and cross-referenced.